 Often referred to as the ExCollege, the Experimental College at Tufts offers small, participation-based courses that engage Tufts undergraduates in ideas shaping the world today.
 The Experimental College is dedicated to innovation and collaborative learning and teaching.
 Students from all programs and majors are exposed to subjects and teachers beyond traditional classrooms and discover possibilities they never could have imagined.

 The ExCollege bridges the academic with the world of work, and includes students in all aspects of the college structure.
 Our faculty come from a range of professions and teach with passion.
 Students participate by designing, selecting and teaching our courses.
 At the ExCollege, they learn the value of interdisciplinary education, engaged leadership, and active citizenship.

 Each semester brings new courses, ranging from critical contexts for thinking about politics, popular culture, world religions, technology, law, communications, social issues, business, healthcare, ethics and more.

-Tufts offers pre-professional advising and support for several different fields including medical, dental, veterinary, and law.
-Students work with advisors to prepare for their chosen professional pathway, and these advisors continue to be available to students even after graduation.
-Students from all three schools and in any degree pathway may choose to join a pre-professional pathway.
-While some pathways, such as medical, require certain courses be taken during a student's time in college, they do not require specific majors.
+Tufts offers pre-professional advising and support for several pathways, including medical, dental, veterinary, and law.
+Students work with advisors to prepare for their chosen professional field, and these advisors continue to be available to students even after graduation.
+Students from all three schools and in any degree program may choose to pursue a pre-professional pathway.
+While some graduate school pathways, such as medicine, require certain courses be taken during a student's time in college, they do not require specific majors.
 This works well with Tufts interdisciplinary focus on education, allowing students to pursue any course of study that interests them while still preparing for a career in medicine, dentistry, veterinary medicine, or law.
 Click the links below for more information on the different pre-professional pathways.

 Pre-Health Advising (includes medical, dental, and veterinary pathways)